 Here are some examples:

-I once worked with a smart CEO and that is all he cared about was exactly that.
-He measured marketing by one metric and it was brilliant.
+I once worked with a smart CEO and all he cared about was exactly that.
+He measured marketing by one metric NNPMs and it was brilliant.
 It took all the hyperbola and complexity out of marketing.
-The discussion simply became: "How many marketing meetings did we set up this week with our targeted prospects" There was no where to hide, the answer was simply some or none.
-If it was none, he drilled down and demand better results at the end of the following week.
-He did not initially care about the individual results of each meeting and related pipeline generation (that became a sales related discussion at a later point) All he cared about was, "Was this meeting with a valid prospect on our target list and was this person worth talking to" He cared as much about prospect discovery (is this prospect likely to buy, do we add them to our highest priority list or do we remove them from our list) as pipeline generation.
-He valued keen & unpublished competitive insights as a valid outcome of the process (which competitors are entrenched, can they unseated or can we operate as a initial bolt-on to gain access)
+The discussion became: "How many marketing meetings did we set up this week with our targeted prospects" There was nowhere to hide, the answer was simply some or none.
+If it was none, he drilled down and demanded better results next week.
+He did not initially care about the results of each meeting and related pipeline opporunities (that became a sales related discussion at a later point) He cared about prospect meetings (was the prospect likely to buy, do we add value, should we them to our highest priority list or do we remove them from our list) He valued keen & unpublished competitive insights as a valid outcome of the process (which competitors are entrenched, can they be unseated or can we operate as a bolt-on to get a foothold into the account)

 Some CMOs understand the need for "Net New Prospect Meetings" and pay external vendors to set them up.
-The problem is that such vendors typically have limited buyer knowledge, experience or credibility These vendors tend to hammer away at scale in order to to secure such meetings (most of these vendor are overseas, CMOs tend to be attracted to the "Cost-per-Meeting" model with fees ranging form $1000 and $2400 per meeting secured) These factory oriented approaches often fail and can alienate a company's prospect base due the generic or non-personalized high-volume approach.
+The problem is that such vendors typically have limited buyer knowledge, experience or credibility These vendors tend to hammer away at scale in order to to secure such meetings (most of these vendor are overseas) CMOs are attracted to cost-per-meeting models with fees ranging from $1000 and $2400 per meeting secured.
+These offshore factory-oriented approaches often fail and can alienate a company's prospect base due the generic or non-personalized high-volume approach.

 Please reach out to me at email@example.com for more details on the program.